bmcmahen/portfolio/content/blog/using-hooks-for-better-components/index.md

 This hook doesn't create any additional dom elements and it's incredibly easy to reuse within different components when you need to manage focus for accessibility reasons.
 I've used it in a popover, modal, and dropdown menu.
 I recommend being consistent in using a bind object which includes things like `ref` but which can also include additional functions such as `onKeyDown`, `onMouseOver`, etc.

+You can see the full implementation of the `useFocusHook` in [sancho-ui](https://github.com/bmcmahen/sancho/blob/master/src/Hooks/focus.ts), and see how it's used in the [Popover](https://github.com/bmcmahen/sancho/blob/master/src/Popover.tsx) implementation.

 #### Tip 3: useState takes a callback

 When you use a callback with `useState` it only runs on the initial mount.
 The react docs state that it should be used for expensive computations that you don't want to run multiple times, but I've found it useful in other occassions where I want to persist a value to that instance of a component.
 Consider the following example: